padas-lab-de/krony-PT/README.md

 ### Progress

 **TODO:**

 * Write code for distilled initialization of KronyMLP

+* VL decomp are zeros, investigate why.

 * [URGENT] Code not working so far, try:
-	* train a seperate KronyBlock / see if backprop is fine.
+	* Check if backprop is working with torch.kron()
+	* why is the backprop func only a view?
-	* distill it with random input from Block
+	* distill it with random input from checkpoint_origin

 **DONE**
 * Find (a not so random) way init. the weights  [DONE]